We offer four unique ways to complete the Environmental Studies major.

 All students seeking an Environmental Studies degree should consult with the ES Director early in their studies to determine which course of study is most appropriate for achieving their desired goals.

-Joe Daniels presents his Environmental Studies Senior Seminar research on Eliminating Disposable Water Bottles at Illinois Wesleyan University for the annual John Wesley Powell Student Research Conference.
+Joe Daniels'13 presents his ES Senior Seminar research on Eliminating Disposable Water Bottles at the annual IWU John Wesley Powell Student Research Conference.